patronage/bubs-next/website/README.md

 1. `npm install -g vercel
 2. `vercel login` to login

-After that, the first time you run a command, you'll need to pick a project.
+After that, the first time you run a command, you'll need to pick a project via `vercel link`.
 Make sure you're using the team account from the cli to do that.

 ### prettier/stylelint